aumb/textframe/textframe-extension/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](../LICENSE) file for details